-To finalize delivery, click the “Finalize” button next to the delivery and follow these steps:
+To finalize delivery, click the “Review and Finalize My Delivery” button next to the delivery and follow these steps:

 - If it turns out you have insufficient inventory of an item, click the pink [ + ] button.
 A pop-up window will come up.
 Click the checkbox in that window and then type up whatever message you want to provide to your members, i.e. “Due to inclement weather we have a shortage of X, we will be substituting Y instead.”
 This message will be included in the email sent to members who have that product in their boxes.
-On the same line as the product name, click on the Box Amount and change the number to what you actually have.
 Note: an asterisk will show on your labels for your shortages and the note will show in their email.
 The customer can be compensated for this shortage by replacing it with another farm product, which can also be referenced in the message.

-- Once you’ve added all of the necessary inventory or accounted for any shortages, click the “Finalize Delivery” button.
-If there are still any inventory shortages, it should provide you with an error message and ask you to correct them.
-Otherwise, it should show a success message saying the payments were processed, that X emails were sent and that the delivery was successfully finalized.
+- Click the “Finalize Delivery” button.
+You should see a success message saying the payments were processed, that X emails were sent and that the delivery was successfully finalized.
 It will also provide you with links to print labels, pick lists, and driver reports as well as showing you the final box contents for each member.

 At this point, a final email is sent to members which gives them their full share details and acts as a pickup reminder.
 Payment plans run at this time.

 8. Farmer downloads and prints market share report (if operating a market style pickup) and labels for share boxes.

 Note: If you need add-on shares to print up on a separate label, this can be adjusted in your settings.

 9. Set up pack line in order using the order set on the picklist.